r4dixx/m32O/README.md

 <h2>Contributing</h2>

-This project is open to suggestions and improvements.
-Simply create a Pull Request and I'll have a look.
+This project is open to code improvements.

 <h2>Project status</h2>
-Open to translation and code suggestions.
-Closed feature-wise.
+Open to code improvements only.
+Closed for anything else.

 <h2>Credits</h2>